OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

   |image80|

 .. note:: **How it works:** In the Lessons Page and Assignments Page, the assignment due date will display next to the assignment’s title.
-Once the assignment is past the due date, students will still be able to take it, but the assignment will be marked as late upon submission.
-Once the due date passes, the solutions to each question will display after the student submits his or her assignment.
+Once the assignment is past the due date, learners will still be able to take it, but the assignment will be marked as late upon submission.
+(To restrict access to the assignment based on the due date, see Step 5.)
+Once the due date passes, the solutions to each question will display after the learner submits his or her assignment.

-.. note:: **If not selected:** If no due date is selected, the assignment will be marked as “Available” and students are welcome to take the assignment when convenient.
+.. note:: **If not selected:** If no due date is selected, the assignment will be marked as “Available” and learners are welcome to take the assignment when convenient.

 Time Limit
 ^^^^^^^^^^^^

-Adding a time limit to the assignment will alert the student upon opening the assignment that he or she only has a defined amount of time to complete the assignment once started.
+Adding a time limit to the assignment will alert the learner upon opening the assignment that he or she only has a defined amount of time to complete the assignment once started.

  |image81|